AjayrajSingh/topaz/app/chat/README.md

     make build

 Once the system has been built you will need to run a bootserver to get it over to a connected Acer.
-You can use the `env.sh` helper to move the build from your host to the target device with:
+You can use the `fx` tool to move the build from your host to the target device with:

-    freboot
+    fx reboot

 Once that is done (it takes a while) you can run the application with: